viankakrisna/create-react-app/.github/ISSUE_TEMPLATE.md

 <!--
   Did something go wrong?
   Is something broken, or not behaving as you expected?
-  Please attach screenshots if possible!
-They are extremely helpful for diagnosing issues.
+  Describe this section in detail, and attach screenshots if possible.
 -->

 (Write what happened.
-Please add screenshots!)
+Add screenshots!)

 ### Reproducible Demo

 <!--
-  If you can, please share a project that reproduces the issue.
+  Please share a project that reproduces the issue.
-  This is the single most effective way to get an issue fixed soon.

   There are two ways to do it:

     * Create a new app and try to reproduce the issue in it.